JanDeDobbeleer/oh-my-posh/website/docs/segments/ipify.md

 ## What

-[Ipify][ipify] is a simple Public IP Address API, it returns your public IP Adress in plain text.
+[Ipify][ipify] is a simple Public IP Address API, it returns your public IP Address in plain text.

 ## Sample Configuration